Back to Colorado

 Repeal Medicaid Reimbursement for Equine Therapy

-This bill removes Medicaid reimbursement for therapy using equine movement and reduces funding by $181,514.
+This bill removes the rule that allows Colorado Medicaid to pay for therapy using horse movement and reduces state funding by $181,514 if a specific budget law is passed.

 What This Bill Does

-• Removes the current law that allows Medicaid to pay for therapy involving horse movements provided by licensed physical therapists, occupational therapists, or certified speech-language pathologists.
+• Removes current law that lets Medicaid pay for equine movement therapy provided by licensed physical therapists, occupational therapists, or certified speech-language pathologists.

 Who It Names or Affects

-• People who use Medicaid for equine therapy.
+• People who use Medicaid to pay for equine movement therapy

-• The Department of Health Care Policy and Financing.
+• The Colorado Department of Health Care Policy and Financing

 Terms To Know